phalcon-orphanage/docs/en/reference/models.rst

         return $cache;
     });

-You have complete control in creating and customizing the cache before being used to record the service as an anonymous function.
+You have complete control in creating and customizing the cache before being used by registering the service as an anonymous function.
 Once the cache setup is properly defined you could cache resultsets as follows:

 .. code-block:: php